Wei Shujun: Career

 2024 saw the release of Mostly Sunny (阳光俱乐部), a family drama starring Huang Xiaoming and Zu Feng as brothers dealing in radically different ways with their mother's cancer diagnosis.
 Written and directed by Wei, the film additionally features fellow film director Jia Zhangke in a supporting role.
-Mostly Sunny explores the limits of rationality.
 After Wei's arthouse success, he has commented on the more commercial context that Mostly Sunny was produced under, further saying "I have a responsibility for the money and to the industry.
 Arthouse films in China usually don't do well financially.
 So if you fail, it's even more difficult to find money for your next film."
 The movie was co-written by former collaborator Yixiang Zhai and shot by Chengma.
 The following year, Wei's docu-fiction film I Dreamed a Dream premiered at the International Film Festival Rotterdam.
 The film follows a group of young men with ambitions to become famous rappers as they take part in a mysterious film shoot led by an absent genius director.
 The film marks yet another collaboration with cinematographer Chengma Zhiyuan.

 Wei's upcoming film, Mr. Crane Is Back! (白鹤亮翅), has been in production since at least 2022.
 In a 2024 interview, Wei announced work on an upcoming 12-episode TV series executive produced by Diao Yinan.

 Themes and influences

-Wei's films have often meditated on the process of filmmaking and the uncomfortable realities of the industry.
-Other themes that his work tackles include empirical rationality and its limits.
-In a 2023 interview for Metrograph, Wei stressed the importance of collaborating with different people on the screenplays of his movies.
-Wei has cited Taiwanese director Hou Hsiao-hsien as an influence on his creative style.
+Wei's films have often meditated on the process of filmmaking and the realities of the domestic industry.
+Another theme that Wei examines in his work is empirical rationality.
+Mostly Sunny and Only the River Flows both feature main characters that struggle against the limits of a rational worldview under extreme circumstances.

 Critical reception

-A "rave review" of Only the River Flows written by Jessica Kiang from Variety especially highlighted Chengma's cinematography and complimented the deliberately confusing nature of the movie, in addition to its "pitch-black" sense of humour.
+A "rave review" of Only the River Flows written by Jessica Kiang from Variety especially highlighted the film's cinematography and complimented the deliberately confusing nature of the movie, in addition to its "pitch-black" sense of humour.
 Ding Rui, writing for Sixth Tone, went further to connect the open-endedness of the narrative to its domestic box office success, writing, "Only the River Flows encourages audiences to draw their own conclusions, helping fuel widespread debates on social media" and called the movie a "psychological experiment".
 In an interview with French film website Cinematraque, Wei was compared to other young Chinese film directors such as Gu Xiaogang and Bi Gan.
 When asked about that connection, he said that he hopes their generation can leave a mark on cinema.